The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 Would it be safe to live 10-15km from the mine?

-The health assessment will be evaluating impacts to the whole community.
+The health assessment has evaluated impacts to the whole community.
 The development would not be approved if it resulted in adverse health effects in the community no matter how close.

 Will the school have to close due to the mine?

-No. The health assessment will be evaluating impacts to all members of the community, including children attending the school.
+No. The health assessment has evaluated impacts to all members of the community, including children attending the school.

 The development would not be approved if it resulted in adverse health effects in the community.